tspike2k/djinnprint/README.md

 For convenience, alternate versions of printOut() and printErr() are provided that simply take a string and send it to the standard output or standard error stream, respectively.
 This is especially useful for quickly logging the result of the format() function.

+### Formatting unions (experimental)

+Unions are an odd case.
+Under some conditions certain members will be in an invalid state.
+This could be mitigated by asking the user to supply a toString() method with every union they wish to format.
+But the union itself shouldn't need to know HOW to format their arguments.
+After all, that's the responsibility of the formatting functions.
+Rather the responsibility of the union should be to tell the library which members should be formatted.
+This is done by adding a toPrint enum on the union.
+This enum is an array of strings containing the names of every member that should be formatted.
+If no such enum is provided the resulting output will be the identifier of the union itself.

+In the future the toPrint enum will likely be changed to allow arbitrary logic to be run by the formatting functions.

+### Initializing djinnprint

+Under some platforms (such as Windows) djinnprint will need to be initialized in order to setup pointers to the standard output/error streams.
+This is done automatically if module constructors are enabled.
+If module constructors are disabled (in the case of compiling without the D-runtime or using the -betterC compiler switch in DMD) djinnprint.useModuleConstructors must be set to false and djinnprint.init should be called before the calls to any print functions.

 ## Status

 This project is currently a very early proof-of-concept and is in no way production ready.
 Further work is planned, however.